Joe’s Blog: Weak wintry system slides by Saturday (FRI-1/6)

-It’s a frosty start to our Friday in KC as temperatures dropped into the mid 20s this morning.
+It’s a frosty start to our Friday in KC as temperatures dropped into the mid-20s this morning.
 A sort of “rare” (not really) start to the day.
-We’ve had so many clouds over the past few mornings that temperatures haven’t really been dropping off al that much.
+We’ve had so many clouds over the past few mornings that temperatures haven’t really been dropping off all that much.
 Overall nice weather (with lighter winds) expected today with clouds increasing.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++